eclipse-zenoh/ci/README.md

-# ci
+# CI

-GitHub Actions and workflows used across eclipse-zenoh
+This repository contains a set of GitHub actions and (reusable) workflows used to implement cross-repository workflows and reuse workflows across the eclipse-zenoh organization.